OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 ### Description

-1. Verify if VLAN was queried sucessfully.
+Verify if VLAN was queried sucessfully:

- a.
+ - a.
 Execute the GET request over "/rest/v1/system/bridges/bridge_normal/vlans?depth=1;description=fake_vlan" for each VLAN modified.
- b.
+ - b.
 Verify if the HTTP response is `200 OK`.
- c.
+ - c.
 Verify if the HTTP response is not empty.
- d.
+ - d.
 Verify if the HTTP response contains five VLANs.
- e.
+ - e.
 Verify if the retrieved VLANs description are correct.

 ### Test result criteria
 #### Test pass criteria